wesleytian/wesleytian.com/posts/startup.md

 During Y Combinator, I occasionally worked 80-90 hours a week, averaging around 60-70, but it was just the founder and me at that point.
 The more people you have, the greater the division of labor and the more efficient things get (thanks capitalism).
 Additionally, the more money you have, the less leverage you need to gain by hustling.
 The three months going through YC was probably the most leveraged time we would ever have, which is why most companies hustle so much during YC.

 Though I do have to concede that–yes, in general, startups have less of a work-life balance.
-I heard from the head of engineering at another YC company (S20) that they work 6 days a week, 15 hours a day.
+I heard from the Head of Eng. at another YC company (S20) that they work 6 days a week, 15 hours a day.

-At Virtually, I think we all feel the pressure to work nights and weekends (and we sometimes do), but none of that comes from management.
-It's because we all want to make our customers happy, build a better product, and be proud of the company we're building.
+At [Virtually](https://tryvirtually.com/), I think we all feel the pressure to work nights and weekends (and we sometimes do), but none of that comes from management.
+It's because we all want to make our customers happy, make the company more valuable, and be proud of the product we're building.

 <a name="reason2"></a>